ibm-cloud-docs/account/index.md

 Service bundle subscriptions give you access and credit towards a set of services within a particular domain that are targeted for popular use cases.
 You can choose from service bundles that span AI, analytics, {{site.data.keyword.blockchainfull_notm}}, Internet of Things (IoT), and cloud-native services.
 If your needs cross-multiple domains, you can purchase multiple service bundle subscriptions.

 You can add services bundles to any type of existing account, including Lite accounts.
-Service bundle subscriptions are subject to the [{{site.data.keyword.Bluemix_notm}} Service Description](/docs/overview/terms-of-use?topic=overview-terms) terms.
+Service bundle subscriptions are subject to the [{{site.data.keyword.Bluemix_notm}} Terms of Use](/docs/overview/terms-of-use?topic=overview-terms).

 Service bundle subscriptions aren't available through the {{site.data.keyword.Bluemix_notm}} console.
-To learn more and purchase a service bundle, contact [{{site.data.keyword.Bluemix_notm}} Sales)](https://cloud.ibm.com/catalog?contactmodule){: external}.
+To learn more and purchase a service bundle, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external}.
 {:tip}

 After you purchase a service bundle subscription, you'll receive an email with a subscription code that you apply to add the bundle to your account.
-For more information about how to apply subscription codes, see [Adding subscription credit](/docs/billing-usage?topic=billing-usage-subscriptions#subscription-codes).
+For more information about how to apply subscription codes, see [Subscription credit](/docs/billing-usage?topic=billing-usage-subscriptions#subscription-codes).
 When your service bundle expires or you use all of the credit, you can continue to use any of the services, with usage charged at the Pay-As-You Go rate.

 ### Expiring subscriptions
 {: #expiring-subscription-account}